 That way, you can extend ramp season and have ramp pesto on hand for future meals!

-If you make this recipe, be sure to let me know in the comments below.
-And if you’re looking for another fresh vegetable condiment/sauce, check out my Roasted Cherry Tomato Sauce with Fresh Herbs.
+If you’re looking for another fresh vegetable condiment/sauce, check out my Roasted Cherry Tomato Sauce with Fresh Herbs, Radish Green Pesto, Pickled Red Cabbage, and Hidden Veg Pasta Sauce.

 Ramp Pesto with Toasted Cashews